All work done by Mackenzie Singleton in a Freelance capacity, with Barton Branding, or as part of previous firms.

 Barton Branding – Orlando, FL – 2017-Present

-In 2017, I went full-time freelance and created Barton Branding to be a vehicle to promote my work.
-Barton Branding clients include those in the Marketing, Printing, Software, Education, and Restaurant Industries.
+In 2017, I returned to full-time freelance and created Barton Branding to be a vehicle to promote my work.
+At that time, I had a roster of different contractors I could pull into any one project, allowing me to be incredibly flexible and move quickly.
+Past and present Barton Branding clients include those in the Marketing, Printing, Software, Education, and Restaurant industries.
+Since 2020, most clients have created in-house departments, many of which I’ve had the opportunity to train.

 4 Rivers Smokehouse – Winter Park, FL – 2017-2020